Business Fundamentals – The Business Plan is Your Road Map to Success

 - Who are her friends and where do they hang out?

-And that segways into the marketing portion of your business plan.
+And that leads us to the marketing portion of your business plan.

 How Will You Reach Your Ideal Client?